NapkinGIS/NapkinGIS-web/README.md

 # NapkinGIS-web

-Web publishing for the NapkinGIS platform
+Web publishing for the NapkinGIS platform.

 This project is based on OpenLayers and the gisquick project.